wavly/shawty/README.md

 - Run `make server` to start the server in watch mode
 - Run `make tailwind` to watch for tailwind classes
+- Run `make tailmini` to minify the generated tailwind CSS file

 ## Contributing